sudosci/NetUtil/README.md

 ## linking

-To use sbt in your project, you can link to the following [Maven](http://search.maven.org) artifact:
+To use NetUtil in your project, you can link to the following [Maven](http://search.maven.org) artifact:

     GroupId: de.sciss
     ArtifactId: netutil